 comme première chose je te souhaite la "bienvenue" su ce forum !

-Mais j'irai continuer en Anglais comme dans cette façon il y aura plus d'occasion d'obtenir aide, et aussi parce que mon Français technique est très pauvre (je suis Italien).
+Mais j'irai continuer en Anglais comme dans cette façon il y aura plus d'occasion d'obtenir aide, et aussi parce que mon Français technique est très pauvre :smirk: (je suis Italien).

 If I have correctly understood your aim is to have an app that talks with an Arduino board, featuring a BLE comm's, so to acquire an accelometer on the Arduino device, transmit its data to the app, and on the app to show the vaules.